-Clinical and Ethical Practice

-Intellectual Assessment

-Clinical Assessment: Personality and Individual Differences

-Empirically Supported Therapies

-Cognitive Behavioral Therapy
+Clinical and Ethical Practice Intellectual Assessment Clinical Assessment: Personality and Individual Differences Empirically Supported Therapies Cognitive Behavioral Therapy Practicum Advanced Practicum

-Practicum

-Advanced Practicum

-During each year in the program, students participate in clinical practicum team meetings.
+During each year in the program, students participate in clinical Practicum Team Meetings.
 The objective of these meetings is to supplement classroom and practicum experiences through peer support and engagement.
-Practicum team meetings are designed to increase 1) clinical knowledge through didactic presentations, 2) clinical skills through experiential learning, 3) clinical communication skills through oral and written case presentations, 4) prepare students for comprehensive examination, and 4) leadership skills by serving as peer supervisors.
+Practicum team meetings are designed to increase 1) clinical knowledge through didactic presentations, 2) clinical skills through experiential learning, 3) clinical communication skills through oral and written case presentations, 4) student preparation for comprehensive examination, and 4) cultivate leadership skills by serving as peer supervisors.

 Students are expected to be active participants in their clinical training experiences through self-reflection of professional competencies including areas of strengths and areas of growth.
 To facilitate this reflection, each student is expected to complete a Practicum Reflection Portfolio every semester beginning in year 1 until internship.
-Details of these activities are provided in the first practicum team meeting.
+Details of these activities are provided in the first Practicum Team Meeting.